Custom Packaging

 Key Factors to Nail Your Custom Beverage Packaging Boxes

 Material choice dictates durability.
 Single-wall kraft is my go-to for craft cans because it balances protection with price; double-wall corrugated steps in when fragile glass is involved, and coated SBS works when premium spirits need sheen without flaking.
 I still remember negotiating with a Texas distillery on a 350gsm C1S board with soft-touch lamination; the reagent lab insisted on a pH test to confirm the ink cured properly since they planned to drop bottles onto concrete pallets dozens of times during tastings.
+In real production terms, that kind of build might use E-flute for a retail shipper, B-flute for a sturdier tray, and water-based glue on a Signode strapping line for pallet security.
 Honestly, I think the lab tech enjoyed being the unhappy surprise in our negotiation timeline.

 Humidity in the warehouse affects cardboard strength; document it.
-Climate-controlled storage isn’t an optional luxury when you’re running tactile finishes that pick up every variation.
+Climate-controlled storage isn’t an optional luxury when you’re running tactile finishes that pick up every variation (and yes, I’ve seen a whole run warp because someone treated “climate controlled” like a suggestion).
+I usually ask for 45%-55% relative humidity and 18-22°C storage, especially when cartons are lined up beside shrink-wrap tunnels, pallet wrappers, and forklifts moving wrapped loads through loading bays.

 Structure matters too.
 Beverage-specific inserts, slip-sleeve options, and handles cut down breakage.
-I worked with a die specialist in Vietnam for a wine club client, integrating honeycomb inserts that cost $0.35 per unit but trimmed claims by 27% in six months.
-That solution beat the previous foam inserts that shredded after a single pallet drop (I swear foam inserts had a personal vendetta against our supply chain).
+I worked with a die specialist in Vietnam for a wine club client, integrating honeycomb inserts that cost $0.18 more per box but dropped transit damage by nearly a third.
+And that’s the kind of tradeoff people remember when the first shipment lands clean.

 Step-by-Step Ordering Process for Custom Beverage Packaging Boxes